Research Exposure Requirement

 Articles for Reaction Papers

-Copies are available on the site entitled “Psych 101 Research Exposure” which can be accessed on Sakai by selecting Sites > Projects.
+Copies are available on the special Brightspace site entitled “PSYC 101 Research Exposure” which can be accessed in the same way as your classes on Brightspace.

 Clark, J. L., Algoe, S. B., & Green, M. C. (2017).
 Social network sites and well-being: The role of social connection.
 Current Directions in Psychological Science, 27 (1), 32-37.